 Data Recap: Analysis/Conclusion:

 According to our surveys, about 80% of male-identified respondents felt safe based on their gender vs. 40% of female-identified respondents.
 Participants saw violence, bullying, and stereotypes based on gender and sexuality mainly in social media, schools, TV, and in their neighborhood.
 Majority of participants said they were only sometimes likely to step in when seeing gender violence.
 76% of respondents answered 1-3; not familiar to somewhat familiar with gender based violence.
 Young people say that they see gender and sexual based violence everywhere, but they indicated that they generally feel safe.
 This shows that young people are normalizing gender violence.
-Most young men of color indicated that they believe that gender justice was a “gay issue” and that they don’t have anything to do with it.
+Most male-identified respondents of color indicated that they believe that gender justice was a “gay issue” and that they don’t have anything to do with it.
 This reflects the data finding on how most young people indicated that they do not know or understand what gender violence is.
 Most straight male and female-identified students feel safer compared to LGBTQ students.
 Majority of female-identified youth believe that women are often targeted and sexualized.
 Students indicated that they need more education and workshops.
 They want to get involved, but don’t know how to.
 We need more opportunities and spaces to have conversations about gender based violence and bullying.

 Focus Groups: After analyzing the initial data, the public health interns decided to do focus groups with RYSE’s different identity groups in order to gather more information and to create more opportunities to have deeper conversations about gender based violence and gender justice.
 They created activities and discussion questions and facilitated their focus groups with RYSE’s young women’s group, young men’s group, and LGBTQQ group.
 After conducting the focus groups the interns concluded that they wanted to host a gender caucus between the groups and have a deeper dialogue.